TechwriterSSchmidt/ChainJuicer/README.md

 # 🍋 Chain Juicer (ESP32)

-**The Swiss Army Knife for your Motorcycle Chain.**
+**The Swiss Army Knife for your Motorcycle.**

 An ESP32-based multi-tool featuring GPS-controlled chain lubrication, a Smart Power Manager for accessories, and an automated Heated Grips Controller.
+It combines intelligent maintenance with modern convenience and safety features like IMU-based crash detection.

-Designed around a cheap and widely available standard ESP32 Relay Board (LCTECH), this project requires **no custom PCB** and minimal soldering skills.
+**Easy to Build:** Designed around a widely available standard ESP32 Relay Board (LCTECH), this project requires **no custom PCB** and minimal soldering skills.
 It's the perfect entry point for DIY motorcycle electronics.

-It combines intelligent maintenance with modern convenience and safety features like the optional IMU-based crash detection.
+**Easy to Install:** No coding skills required!
+Use the [Web Installer](#option-a-web-installer-recommended) to flash your ESP32 directly from the browser.
+Future updates can be done wirelessly via OTA (Over-The-Air).

 ## Support my projects